seiffert/blog-articles/vagrant-puppet-support-for-symfony2-projects/index.md

         ...
     }

-There are a lot of good puppet tutorials and examples on the internet which explain how to write manifests for LAMP servers.
+There are a lot of good Puppet tutorials and examples on the internet which explain how to write manifests for LAMP servers.
 If you are completely new to Puppet, you might want to ask somebody for help.
 I think the easiest way to learn it is by starting with a good example and modify it until it matches your requirements.

 ## Supporting Symfony2 Environments

 I recently found a [discussion on Github](https://github.com/symfony/symfony-standard/pull/407) about providing a simple way of starting new Symfony2 projects.
-The idea is to extend the framework's standard [distribution](http://symfony.com/distributions) by adding a default vagrant/puppet configuration.
+The idea is to extend the framework's standard [distribution](http://symfony.com/distributions) by adding a default vagrant/Puppet configuration.
 New projects would already contain a complete development environment.
 However, this solution would have to be really flexible.
-Otherwise, the resulting virtual machines couldn't be like the target servers.
+Otherwise, the resulting virtual machines couldn't match the target servers.
 Therefore, I don't really like the idea of putting this into the standard edition.
-So I started working on a [project](https://github.com/ericclemmons/ECVagrantBundle) that uses a different approach: It provides Symfony2 console commands that can generate and configure vagrant/puppet environments for the current project.
+So I started working on a [project](https://github.com/ericclemmons/ECVagrantBundle) that uses a different approach: It provides Symfony2 console commands that can generate and configure Vagrant/Puppet environments for the current project.

 My aim is to bring this bundle to a point where you can configure a whole infrastructure interactively with just one console command.
-Nevertheless, I like the idea of a simple configuration that is included in a Symfony2 distribution.
-Developers that are new to Symfony2 would just need to run two console commands (`composer create-project the-new-symfony-distribution` and `vagrant up`) to set up a new virtual machine with their newly created project up and running!
-With these two solutions at hand, beginning new projects would be a matter of minutes.
+Nevertheless, I also like the idea of a simple configuration that is included in a Symfony2 distribution.
+Developers that are new to Symfony2 would just need to run two console commands (`composer create-project the-new-symfony-distribution` and `vagrant up`) for setting up a ready-to-use development environment.
+With both of these solutions at hand, beginning new projects would be a matter of minutes.

 ## References